China's Didi raises $4 billion in U.S. IPO -sources

 (Reuters) -Chinese ride hailing company Didi Global Inc raised $4 billion in its U.S initial public offering (IPO) on Tuesday, pricing it at the top of its indicated range, according to people familiar with the matter.

-The sources asked not to be identified ahead of an official announcement.
-Didi did not immediately respond to a request for comment.
+Didi, expected to debut on the New York Stock Exchange on June 30, did not immediately respond to a request for comment.

-The listing in New York, which will be the biggest U.S. share sale by a Chinese company since Alibaba raised $25 billion in 2014, comes on the heels of record IPO activity this year, as companies rush to capture the lucrative valuations seen in the U.S. stock market.
+The listing, which will be the biggest U.S. share sale by a Chinese company since Alibaba raised $25 billion in 2014, comes amid record IPO activity this year as companies rush to capture the lucrative valuations seen in the U.S. stock market.

-A total of 29 IPOs by Chinese companies in the United States in the first six months of the year raised $7.6 billion, the highest amount ever for that time period, according to Refinitiv data.[L3N2O02LW]
+Didi’s IPO is more conservative than its initial aim for a valuation of up to $100 billion, Reuters has previously reported.
+The size of the deal was cut during briefings with investors ahead of the IPO’s launch.

+This suggests increasing investor worries about China’s potential anti-trust related crackdown and a more volatile IPO environment globally in 2021, said Douglas Kim, a London-based independent analyst, who writes on Smartkarma.

+“But it seems like many investors like this deal, the volatile IPO environment helped to lower IPO price and valuation looks attractive,” Kim told Reuters.

-Didi’s IPO was covered early on the first day of the book-build last week and the investor books were closed on Monday, one day ahead of schedule..
+Didi’s IPO was covered early on the first day of the book-build last week and the investor books were closed on Monday, a day ahead of schedule..

-The book is covered multiple times by investors, two sources told Reuters on Tuesday.
+The book was covered multiple times by investors, two sources told Reuters on Tuesday.

 An over-allotment option, or greenshoe, exists where a further 43.2 million shares can be sold to increase the size of the deal.